 - Attendance in Clinical and Lab Settings is expected.
 Missed clinical or lab experiences are missed opportunities to learn and to meet course outcomes.
-Absences may result in make-up time, written assignments, and/or course failure. - All students are allocated one tardy, one missed clinical (6-6.5 hours), or one missed lab day throughout the entire program (excluding NURS 212).
+Absences may result in make-up time, written assignments, and/or course failure.
+All students are allocated one tardy, one missed clinical (6-6.5 hours), or one missed lab day throughout the entire program (excluding NURS 212).
 This exception applies to the first occurrence only.
 Any additional absence or tardy will result in a three point deduction from the course exam point total for each whole day or portion of a missed clinical or lab day.
 Missing a 10+ hour clinical day will result in a 6 point deduction.
 At no time is a student to leave the clinical site without the knowledge and permission of the faculty.
-Students are expected to be ready to start clinical and lab on time. - If absence or tardiness is unavoidable on a lab day, the student must contact course faculty at least one hour prior to the start time.
+Students are expected to be - If absence or tardiness is unavoidable on a lab day, the student must contact course faculty at least one hour prior to the start time.
 If absence or tardiness is unavoidable on a clinical day, the student must contact clinical instructor at least one hour prior to start time.
-"No call, no show" to clinical or lab may be grounds for dismissal from a nursing course. - Outside employment is difficult and not recommended during the preceptorship.
+"No call, no show" to clinical or lab may be grounds for dismissal from a nursing course. - Students needing to cancel individual lab appointments must notify lab staff or NPC at least 24 hours in advance. - Outside employment is difficult and not recommended during the preceptorship.
 Plan ahead for this time period. - Students participating in the preceptorship should expect to work holidays, based on their preceptor's schedule regardless if the college is officially closed on those dates. - Students issued a court summons should make every attempt to be released from this responsibility by communicating class/clinical hours with the appropriate designee requesting student attendance.
 Students unable to be relinquished of these responsibilities should notify faculty as well as the Nursing Program Coordinator.